palash04/GNN/README.md

 So the approach used incorporates representational learning.
 It is divided into two steps:
 - Generate high-quality embeddings for both users and items.
 These embeddings are generated using message passing framework, or simply information propagation through network.
 - Using the generated embeddings, predict the item preferences.</br>
 During the inference, a cosine similarity between user embeddings and all items embeddings are calculated.
-The item giving lower cosine similarity is picked for recommendation.
+The item giving higher cosine similarity is picked for recommendation.